Bach in Eisenach - Bach in Thuringia

 Johann Sebastian Bach was born into this musical environment on 21st March 1685.
 Two days after his birth, he was baptised in St. George’s Church.

 Later, Bach attended the same Latin school to which Martin Luther had gone, and very probably sang there in the “chorus musicus” that was responsible for the musical accompaniment of worship services.
 In 1694, his mother died, and nine months later, his father followed her.
 Thus, Johann Sebastian Bach, the youngest son of the family, was Sebastian Bach orphaned at the age of ten.

-The Bach House is one of Germany’s most popular music museums and shows the largest exhibition on Bach’s life and music.
-Five baroque music instruments from the extensive collection are demonstrated to visitors every hour during a short live concert.
-The exhibition shows over 300 original objects inside the historic Bach House and its modern annex.
+The Bach House in Eisenach, opened by the New Bach Society in 1907, is one of Germany’s most popular music museums and shows the largest exhibition on Bach’s life and music.
+Five baroque music instruments from the extensive collection are demonstrated to visitors every hour during a short, live concert, including a Silbermann spinet and the oldest extant Thuringian home organ, dating from 1650.
+The revamped exhibition from 2007 shows over 300 original objects inside the historic Bach House and its modern annex.